jamiec83/Stats-Calculator/Information/RandomObject.md

         5. Random List With Seed
             1. Methods
                 1. Defined starting and ending variable along with setting a range for how many values to select from randint function
+        6. Number With Seed
+            1. Methods
+                1. Sampling of a set range of data with selected sample size with seed
+        7. Numbers Without Seed
+            1. Methods
+                1. Sampling of a set range of data with selected sample size without seed